 First, the uncontroverted evidence shows appellant was the first person to display a weapon.
-While Chaison may have cleared his weapon before appellant, this simply shows Chaison was faster, more experienced, or luckier than appellant.
-A person has the right to defend from apparent danger to the same extent as he would have had the danger been real, provided he acted upon reasonable apprehension of danger as it appeared to him at the time.
+Moreover, the law provides that a person has the right to reasonably defend himself from apparent danger.
 See Hamel v.
 State, 916 S.W.2d 491, 493 (Tex.
 Crim.
 App.
 1996).
-Moreover, Chaison's apprehension that he was about to be shot was justified.
+Further, Chaison's apprehension that he was about to be shot was both reasonable and justified by the circumstances.
 Appellant had just committed a felony offense by selling him cocaine.
 Appellant at first suspected and then announced that Chaison was a police officer.
-Appellant articulated his disdain for the police and ominously displayed a handgun.
+Appellant articulated his disdain for the police and attempted to draw a handgun.
+While Chaison may have cleared his weapon before appellant, this simply shows Chaison was perhaps faster and more fortunate than appellant.
 Thus, Chaison's drawing of his own weapon was both a reasonable and lawful response to appellant's unlawful threat of deadly force.

-Second, while Chaison may have fired first, he was not required to wait until appellant had begun firing before protecting himself.
+Second, while Chaison may have fired first, he was not required to wait until appellant had begun firing before he could lawfully protect himself.
 See Burke v.
 State, 652 S.W.2d 788, 790 (Tex.
 Crim.
 App.
 1983).
-The record simply shows that while Chaison's response was lawful and quick, appellant's ill-conceived action was both unlawful and lagging.
 It is undisputed that Chaison did not fire until appellant's weapon had cleared his waistband.
 Believing it was immediately necessary to protect himself from appellant's attempted use of unlawful deadly force, Chaison was entitled to respond with deadly force.
-See Tex.
-Pen.
-Code Ann. § 9.32 (Vernon Supp.
+See TEX.
+PEN.
+CODE ANN. § 9.32 (Vernon Supp.
 2000).
 Thus, while Chaison may have fired the first shot, he was completely within his rights to strike the first blow.
 See Sheppard v.
 State, 545 S.W.2d 816, 819 (Tex.
 Crim.
 App.
 1977).
-Appellant, on the other hand, had no right of self defense because there is no right to self-defense where the force used by another is lawful.
+Appellant, on the other hand, had no right of self-defense because he could not legally resist Chaison's use of lawful force.
 See Johnson v.
-State, 715 S.W.2d 402, 407-08 (Tex.
+State, 715 S.W.2d402, 407-08 (Tex.
 App.-Houston [1st Dist.]
 1986, pet. ref'd).

-Third, while appellant may have been hit before he fired, the undisputed evidence shows that after both men had taken cover appellant continued firing, even after Chaison identified himself at least three times as a police officer and after he had yelled to his partner to summon other units.
+Third, while appellant may have been hit before he fired, the undisputed evidence shows that after both men had taken cover appellant continued firing, even after Chaison identified himself at least three times as a police officer and after he had yelled to his partner to summon other law enforcement units.
 Thus, even after appellant's position behind the automobile was relatively secure, he continued to employ deadly force against Chaison and Higgins.
-In fact, he never abandoned his use of deadly force until Higgins had been tragically wounded.
+In fact, he never abandoned his use of deadly force until after Higgins had been tragically wounded.

 A defendant is not entitled to a charge on self-defense where there is no dispute that he provoked the other's use or attempted use of force.
 See Dyson v.
-State, 672 S.W.2d 460, 463 (Tex.
+State, 672 S.W.2d460, 463 (Tex.
 Crim.
 App.
 1984).
 The majority mistakenly holds that a jury could find appellant reasonably believed the force he used was immediately necessary to protect himself against the use or attempted use of unlawful force when he returned Chaison's fire.
 There is simply no evidence to support such a holding.